Roy DeCarava

 Roy Rudolph DeCarava was born in Harlem, New York, the only child of Elfreda, a Jamaican, and Andrew DeCarava.
 At five, he began to express his artistic ability: he made jewelry with his friends, chalk drawings in the streets where he played, and sketches of "cowboys and Indians.”
 From early childhood through high school, he shined shoes, sold newspapers on the subway, made deliveries, or hauled ice.
 DeCarava attended the segregated Textile High School's annex in Harlem.

 That same year, DeCarava opened a photographer's gallery in New York, a pioneering effort to win recognition for photography as fine art.
 The gallery remained open for more than two years.
 In 1956, he embarked on an extensive series of photographs of jazz musicians John Coltrane, Billie Holiday, and more.
-Together with photographs of Langston Hughes, Paul Robeson, Norman Lewis, and others, these formed an important body of work.
+Together with photos of Langston Hughes, Paul Robeson, Norman Lewis, and others, these formed substantial work.
 DeCarava quit his job as a commercial illustrator in 1958, and for most of the next two decades, he earned his living as a freelance photographer.

 DeCarava's hand-camera style discards artificial light as an intrusion upon experience, thus accepting deep shadow and blur as marks of legitimacy.
 Beginning in 1985, DeCarava elaborated this principle in pictures whose long exposures make the blur of motion an active stylistic device.
 His style and work continue into the twenty-first century.
 Roy DeCarava died on October 27th, 2009.